 Let’s start with the pros.
 Here are a few examples:

 - Developing for you.
-By focusing on specific tasks for a given company or enterprise, developers create a web software or mobile app that includes specific solutions for these tasks.
+By focusing on specific tasks for a given company or enterprise, developers create web software or mobile app that includes specific solutions for these tasks.
 Before the development itself has begun, the software development company or team that you’re working with will discuss with you the features and functionality you want your app to have.

 - Process management.
 During custom software development, you can get information about the stage of the project anytime you want to make any necessary corrections or additions.
 This way you have a higher degree of control over the development processes and can be sure that the software you’ll get in the end is what you’ve paid for.

 - Scalability.
 It allows you to add components to your software technology at the right time.
-Tailor-made software can enable a company to improve the functionality and performance by eliminating the purchase of new products and devices.
+Tailor-made software can enable a company to improve functionality and performance by eliminating the purchase of new products and devices.

 - No extra expenses.
-Cost estimates are made separately in the course of adding modules of the system.
+Cost estimates are made separately in the course of adding modules to the system.
 The risk to spend a significant amount of money is vainly minimal.
 Possibility to accommodate a new requirement at a reasonable cost.

 - Step-by-step documentation.
 User and production documentation are released during the whole process, which makes it convenient to control the process.

-- Ability to differentiate at the market.
+- Ability to differentiate in the market.
 The uniqueness of your bespoke software will allow you to solve common tasks for the market in an individual way, which, ultimately, will increase productivity and sales for the business.

 - Time.
 Creating custom software can be time-consuming.
 Since the software will be created from scratch, it can take more time to do this than to adjust the already finished production.

 - The risk of incompetence.
 Since custom software is not standardized, the burden of changing and correcting falls entirely to the company you’re working with.
 And there’s always a risk that they’re lacking the necessary qualifications and extensive experience required to develop a software solution that will suit your needs.